jeremyButtler/find--Co-infections/README.md

 ## Co-infection detection scripts ##

+I am currently working on testing the second version of this pipeline.
+One problem I found is that by not trimming reads to the references can result in some false postives being kept.
+I think it is due to the pipeline including untrimmed regions in the comparision.
+The next version will trim reads and consensuses.

 This pipeline detects co-infections in Nanopore reads using a database of references.
 References should be a region of the genome with high variation, instead of the full genome.
 The pipeline maps the reads to the best